Pipe Systems Compared

 PE Pipe

 PE pipes are an economically attractive solution for cold networks with long pipe runs, for example for connecting groundwater wells or borehole heat exchanger fields.
+Low pipe costs are one of the key advantages of cold district heating networks.

 Ductile Cast Iron Pipes